-What's That?
-10 of the Most Common Skin Conditions
+The 10 Most Common Skin Conditions

 1. Acne (Acne vulgaris)

-Acne, the most common skin disorder in the U.S., can be a concern for every teen, and the incidence of acne is also growing in adults.
+Acne, the most common skin disorder in the U.S., can be a source of anxiety for every teen.
+Plus, the incidence of acne is growing in adults, too.

 Acne is caused by blocked hair follicles and oil (sebaceous) glands of the skin, often triggered by hormonal changes.
 The term acne refers to not only pimples on the face, but blackheads, cysts, and nodules as well.
 Some people get acne on other parts of their body too, such as the back and chest.

 2. Atopic dermatitis (Eczema)

 Atopic dermatitis is one of the most common forms of eczema seen in children.
 The exact cause of atopic dermatitis is not known, but researchers believe it may involve genetics, the environment, and/or the immune system.